top of page

 60-minute TV script fee: $43,862

-Now, residuals were big back in the day.
+The last source of income for writers that I'm going to discuss are residuals.
+This is money that you make after you've worked on a show and your TV show airs.
+Residuals were a big deal back in the day.
 If you worked on a TV show and your show sold into syndication, meaning it was played all the time on many different channels, you were making a lot of money.
+Like, "live off of residuals alone"-type of money.
+But those days are over.

 So, instead, a few thousand dollars might come your way from a network TV show, which was the case for me, or even nothing from a streaming TV show, which was the case for me.
+Since the 2023 WGA contract negotiation, there is a new system in place for residuals for streamers based on how much a TV show is watched.
+But the numbers are only released to the union.

 So, what does this mean for up-and-coming TV writers?

 Basically, you're never going to be able to predict your salary.
 This is an artistic profession.
 A lot of nice creativity comes along with that, but a lot of financial unpredictability and uneasiness comes along with that as well.
+For those breaking into TV writing, it's great to know what to expect, and what to strive for.

 Hello!